How to Get an Alexa Rank for Your WordPress Site

 2. Have Solid Internal Links

 Establishing your website’s trust and authority – two big factors in Google’s algorithm – can also impact your Alexa ranking.
-This is because the more prevalent you are in Google search results, the more likely web users are to click on your content.
+This is because the more prevalent you are in Google search results, the more likely an internet user is to click on your content.

 One way to improve this scenario is to strike the right balance with linking in your content.
 Internal linking can be just as important as backlinks for your website, as both show the relationships and relevance between different pages.
 Guest posts, if you can land them on the right websites, are another way to emphasize your site’s authority on a topic.